 After exhausting every conceivable attempt to extract the keys without damaging the car, we resorted to one final desperate ploy: removing the back seat.

-How exactly we removed the back seat I can't remember - - but after some laborious maneuvering, the seat finally popped out and we had access to the trunk.
+How exactly we removed the back seat I can't remember - - but I think we got help from one of the young male workers at the stable.
+The seat finally popped out and we had access to the trunk.

 But I've sidetracked my story.

 We eventually made it to the riding trails, and I managed to mount a horse.
-In consideration of my apprehension and minimal riding experience, I was given a horse aptly named Mule.
-To say that he had been ridden by General George McClellan during the Civil War might be a slight exaggeration - but nevertheless, Mule was undeniably old.
-He was also slow, gentle, and clockwork predictable - - which suited my timid riding personality.
+In consideration of my apprehension and less than minimal riding experience, I was given a horse aptly named Mule.
+To say that he had been ridden by General George McClellan during the Civil War might be a slight exaggeration - but nevertheless, Mule was undeniably ancient.
+He was slow, gentle, and clockwork predictable - - which suited my pathetically timid riding personality.

 ....until the fateful day when Mule was suddenly incapacitated.
-I don't exactly remember why he was unavailable, but I vividly remember the substitute horse with which I was provided.
+I don't recall why he was unavailable, but I vividly remember the substitute horse with which I was provided.
 His name was Pal - - and a more inappropriate name for a miserable mount was never devised.

 Pal was not only mercilessly stubborn, he could instantly sense that an inexperienced sissy was in the saddle.
 And he was determined to make my equestrian experience as unbearable as possible.